leonard67/AFDEN-Python-Workshop/README.md

     - If you are using Windows: open Command Prompt, type `winget install --id=astral-sh.uv  -e`
     - If you are using Mac OS: open Terminal, type `wget -qO- https://astral.sh/uv/install.sh | sh`
     - To check if `uv` is successfully installed, type `uv --version`
 2. **Install VS Code** from https://code.visualstudio.com.
-In VS Code, Install the following Extensions (one the left column):
+In VS Code, Install the following Extensions (on the left column):
    - Data Wrangler
    - Jupyter
    - Python